-Demerol and Bibron, 1836
+Dumeril and Bibron, 1836

 Eastern region between Toamasina and Maroantsetra and the island of Nosy Boraha.

 All Uroplatus should be provided with 5.0 UVB lighting to maximize calcium absorption.
-I’ve found that most of our U. lineatus will sleep towards the brightest UVB source in the room.
+We have found that most of our U. lineatus will sleep towards the brightest UVB source in the room.
 Combining a 5.0 UVB bulb with a plant grow bulb over your enclosure will help both your geckos and their plants thrive.
 Use a light timer to maintain a normal day/night cycle set at 14/10 during the summer months and 12/12 during the winter.

 Being nocturnal doesn’t mean they can see in complete darkness.
 All Uroplatus require some ambient light (think moonlight) to help them hunt and move about.
 We provide red LED’s for night time observation while giving them a little light to work with.
 We tested other colors of LED lighting but found most, other than red, to be almost too bright for them.
 It doesn’t take much, but a little light is required at night.

-Humidity is something that has been slightly overstated regarding Uroplatus, but the different species do have different humidity requirements.
-Common advice suggests to maintain a level of 75-90% RH at all times, which sounds reasonable being that U. lineatus comes from an area that maintains about 85% humidity all year long.
+Humidity is something that has been slightly overstated regarding Uroplatus, but different species do have different humidity requirements.
+Common advice suggests to maintain a level of 75-90% RH at all times, which sounds reasonable, given that U. lineatus comes from an area that maintains about 85% humidity all year long.
 However, keeping your enclosure too wet all the time can lead to issues.
 Frequent misting for the purpose of maintaining high RH can lend an optimal environment for bacterial and mold growths in the enclosures, potentially leading to health risks down the road.

-In their natural habitat, U. lineatus experience a very long rainy season, so periodically during the Spring and Summer months you can increase the misting to simulate a rainy season for your geckos.
+In their natural habitat, U. lineatus experience a very long rainy season, so periodically during the Spring and Summer months, you can increase the misting to simulate a rainy season for your geckos.
 If you are trying to get your U. lineatus to breed this is very important.
 If your U. lineatus enclosure is screen and can be moved easily, try taking it outside during Summer rainstorms so that your geckos can enjoy the extended watering period and the natural changes in barometric pressure.
-If this is not an option, provide some extended misted sessions once or twice a week during the Spring and Summer.
+If this is not an option, provide some extended misting sessions once or twice a week during the Spring and Summer.

 All of our Uroplatus are fed a diet of well gut-loaded crickets and Dubia roaches.
 They don’t readily take super-worms and other similar feeders, seeming to prefer roaches over anything else.
-We recommend dusting all feeders with a high quality Calcium w/D3 supplement twice a week for general care.
+We recommend dusting all feeders with a high-quality Calcium w/D3 supplement twice a week for general care.
 We supplement Calcium w/D3 nightly for our gravid females.

 Unlike other Uroplatus species that lay their eggs on the ground in the leaf litter, female U. lineatus like to lay their eggs in elevated places like the center of corn plants (Dracaena fragrant ‘Massangeana’).
-Shorter pieces of bamboo filled with sphagnum moss can also be used as egg laying areas.
+Shorter pieces of bamboo filled with sphagnum moss can also be used as egg-laying areas.